kids-first/c2m2-submission-process/submission_diff_inquiry/README.md

 1. Set up your environment in VSCode and ensure the necessary extensions (SQLite, SQLite Viewer, Jupyter) are installed.
 2. Download your data packages from the CFDE portal.
+    - At this site, there is a drop-down at the top of the page labeled 'For Submitters'.
+At the bottom of this list, there is a 'List All Submissions' option.
+    - From there you can browse the data packages and download them with the 'raw data' link.
+    - Next you would move the zip into the ***submission_diff_inquiry*** directory, where you would then unzip the data package preferably into a directory named after the quarter or year_quarter in which it was submitted.

 3. Use the provided SQL scripts with the SQLite extension to perform quick checks on your data packages.

+OR

-4. For in-depth analyses, open the Jupyter notebooks and follow the instructions therein.
+3. For in-depth analyses, open the Jupyter notebooks and follow the instructions therein.